-Note from the Editor: This wonderful article, provided for the Climbing History section of the website, includes information that can be used to plan an ascent of Mount Borah’s North Face Dye-Boyer route.
+Note from the Editor: This wonderful article, provided for the Climbing History Section of the website, includes information that can be used to plan an ascent of Mount Borah’s East Face Dye-Boyer Route.
 As such, we have also included it as part of the Online Borah Climbing Guide.

 Being more than curious at this point, I contacted Tom Lopez to see if he had any more information about this route.
 Unfortunately he had none, but he did tell me that Lyman was still alive and living in Idaho.
 Using this lead, I was able to get in contact with Lyman and he most graciously provided me with all of the pictures and information for this route page.
 He also told me that he last climbed Mount Borah in 2013, at the age of 80, but that would be his last trip due to his doctor’s orders.